Percona-QA/pquery/README.md

 run = No
 ```

-Note that logfiles (including SQL log files) are appended to, not overwritten.
-If SQL logs are appended to, it will reduce issue reproducibility.
+Note that logfiles (including SQL log files) are now overwritten.
+If SQL logs are appended to in old v2.0 versions, it will reduce issue reproducibility.
 To avoid this, simply use a new log file for each pquery run.
 The [pquery framework](https://github.com/Percona-QA/percona-qa) (ref [pquery-run.sh](https://github.com/Percona-QA/percona-qa/blob/master/pquery-run.sh)) already takes care of this automatically.

 # Where can I find more information on pquery?
 + [The future of MySQL quality assurance: Introducing pquery](https://www.percona.com/blog/2015/02/04/future-mysql-quality-assurance-introducing-pquery/)